-Responsibility for financial management for Components 2 and 3 will be assumed by a Project Implementation Unit (PIU) under the Directorate for Water (DfW).
+Responsibility for financial management for Components 2 and 3 will be assumed by a Project Implementation Unit (PIU) under the Directorate of Water Management (DWM).
 In line with procedures for emergency operations, it is acceptable for the PIU to be appropriately staffed during implementation, with no conditions in this sense imposed for preparation stages.
 The PIU will include financial management staff, besides staff in charge for technical aspects, procurement and other functions.